Cydhra/vers/readme.md

 The Range Minimum Query implementations are compared against the [range_minimum_query](https://crates.io/crates/range_minimum_query) and [librualg](https://crates.io/crates/librualg) crate.
-Vers outperforms both crates by a significant margin.
+Vers outperforms both crates by a significant margin with both implementations.
 The x-axis is the number of elements in the sequence.
 An increase in runtime can be observed for input sizes exceeding the L3 cache size (64 MB).
+The increase is earlier for the `BinaryRMQ` implementation, because it has a substantially higher memory overhead.
+For the same reason, the final two measurements for the `BinaryRMQ` implementation are missing (the data structure exceeded the available 32 GB main memory).

+(Yes, the naming of both implementations is unfortunate, but they will stay until I do a major version bump.)

 ![RMQ Comparison](images/rmq_comparison.svg)